 Finally, the third situation to watch out for occurs when you want to save the current value of a setn variable for later use.
-For example, if FOO is being used by setn, and the user wants to save its current value on FIE, (SETQ FOO FIE) is not sufficent, since the next setn on FOO will also change FIE, because its changes the word in number storage pointed to by FOO, and hence pointed to by FIE.
-The number must be copied, e.g., (SETQ FIE (IPLUS FOO)), which sets FIE to a new word in number storage.
+For example, if FOO is being used by setn, and the user wants to save its current value on FIE, (SETQ FOO FIE) is not sufficent, since the next setn on FOO will also change FIE, because its changes the word in number storage pointed to by FOO, and pointed to by FIE.
+The number must be copied.
+0.g., (SETQ FIE (IPLUS FOO)), which sets FIE to a new word in number storage.

-setn[var;x] nlambda function like setq. var is quoted, x is evaluated, and its value must be a number. var will be set to this number.
-If the current value of var is a large integer or floating point number, that word in number storage is cannibalized.
-The value of setn is the (new) value of var.
+setn[var;x] nlambda function like setq. var is quoted, x is

+evaluated, and its value must be a number. \underline{var} will be set to this number.
+If the current value of \underline{var} is a large integer or floating point number, that word in number storage is cannibalized.
+The value of \underline{setn} is the (new) value of \underline{var} .

-13.6 Box and Unbox
+13.6 Box and Unbox in INTERLISP-10

 Some applications may require that a user program explicitly perform the boxing and unboxing operations that are usually implicit (and invisible) to most programs.
 The functions that perform these operations are loc and vag respectively.
 For example, if a user program executes a TENEX JSYS using the ASSEMBLE directive, the value of the ASSEMBLE expression will have to be boxed to be used arithmetically, e.g., (IPLUS X (LOC (ASSEMBLE --))).
-It must be emphasized that
+It must be emphasized that loc is the inverse of vag.
+It takes an address, i.e., a 36 bit quantity, and treats it as a number and boxes it.
+For example, loc of an atom, e.g., (LOC (QUOTE FOO)), treats the atom as a 36 bit quantity, and makes a number out of it.
+If the address of the atom FOO were 125000, (LOC (QUOTE FOO)) would be 125000, i.e. the location of FOO.
+It is for this reason that the box operation is called loc, which is short for location.9